charlscooper/charlscooper.github.io/README.md

 these could range in functionality from management systems to booking systems etc.

-Here i would use the .NET framework alongside C# to create MVC modeled websites to serve on the front-end, creation of API's to communicate with the back-end systems where i would have to manage user role systems.
+Here I made use of the .NET framework alongside C# to create MVC modeled websites to serve on the front-end, creation of API's to communicate with the back-end systems where I would have to manage user role systems.

 ---